asseco-tech/openshift-kong-ingress/README.md

 Script `install.sh` require only local project **admin** role.

 ## Custom Installing
-You can use `*.yaml` templates (look at deploy folder) to install them by custom solution.
-You just have to keep order below:
+You can use `*.yaml` templates (look at [deploy](deploy) folder) to install them by custom solution.
+You just have to keep order according to the table below:

 | Order | Template                     | Required Role | Scope   |
 |-------|------------------------------|---------------|---------|